raquelxmoss/recipes/my-own-recipes/brownies.md

 - [ ] A bowl for the eggs and sugars
 - [ ] Whisk
 - [ ] Spatula
+- [ ] Thermometer to test for doneness

 ## Method